alban-read/M1-MICRO-FORTH/dumbint.md

 5 test => 25

-The compiler is compiling into a token list, they are still interpreted, but unlike the outer interpreter they are no longer parsed from text.
+The compiler is compiling into a token list, tokens are still interpreted, but unlike the outer interpreter they are no longer parsed from text.

 This inner interpreter is only a few instructions long, in runintz.
-It is more complicated than typical FORTH because of the token expansion, and due to the words data being passed over in X0.
+It is more complicated than typical threaded FORTH because of the token expansion, and due to the words data being passed over in X0.

 For runintz the data is the address of the tokens.

+The functions are all 'called', rather than jumping through next.

+I feel this might make it easier to change the compiler to use subroutine threading later.

 ### Dictionary